How many ISAs can I have?

 If you have lots of ISAs from previous tax years, you might be able to transfer your ISA.
 Not all providers will let you transfer an ISA.
 Make sure that you don’t close the ISA and withdraw the money, or you might lose your tax-free status.

-The content on this page is for reference and does not constitute financial advice.
+The content on this page is for reference.
+It is not financial advice.